santhoshkumar-27/git/readme.md

 To go back to the second commit, you run the git reset command followed by the commit ID.
 That is:

 git reset b08fc26

+But when we run the git log --oneline command, the third commit wont't be in the log of commits:

+git log --oneline

+We've successfully gone back to a previous commit.

+If you want to undo a commit and the all the changes made after that commit, you attach the --hard flag to your git reset command.

+Let's test this out by reverting back to the first commit:

+git reset 89f6c3d --hard